Article written by Elisa - Travel Writer & Local in France

-Built on a rocky outcrop and surrounded by ramparts, Saint-Paul de Vence is certainly one of the most beautiful villages in Provence.
+Built on a rocky outcrop and surrounded by ramparts, Saint Paul de Vence is undoubtedly one of the most beautiful villages in Provence.
 The beauty of the surrounding area, exceptional light, and quality of life inspired many famous artists, some of whom took up residence in the village.

-Saint-Paul de Vence is perfect for a relaxing day trip from Nice.
+Saint Paul de Vence is the best day trip from Nice if you are looking for a relaxing day.
 Walk around the picturesque streets and admire the magnificent stone facades from the 16th and 18th centuries, little squares with pretty stone fountains, and the gardens’ floral exuberance.
-Visit some of the artists’ workshops or the craft shops for a pretty souvenir.
+Visit some artists’ workshops or craft shops for a lovely souvenir.

 Finally, don’t miss the wonderful views over the surrounding hills and the sea from the ramparts.

 - Location: 12 km west of Nice

 - How to go: by car (22min drive, route départamentale)

 - This Provence countryside day tour includes a stop at Saint-Paul de Vence

 11. Discover the Côtes de Provence Wine Region